mbakhoff/htmlbasic6/readme.md

 ### Add form validation to the preferences page

 The display name should be at least 2 characters long.
-Add the necessary annotations to the `User` class.
+Add the necessary annotation to the `User` class.
 Change the request handler to validate the form.
-Show the errors in the form when validation fails.
+If the validation fails, send the user back to the form and show the errors.

 ## Add profile icons to the users